Automated Synthesis of Distributed Self-Stabilizing Protocols: Introduction

 \subsection{Contributions}

-In this paper, we propose an automated approach to synthesize self-stabilizing systems given (1) the network topology, and (2) the high-level specification of legitimate states in the linear temporal logic (\ltl).
+In this paper, we propose an automated approach to synthesize self-stabilizing systems given (1) the network topology, and (2) the high-level specification of legitimate states in the linear temporal logic (\ltl)~\cite{p77}.
 We also investigate automated synthesis of two important refinements of self-stabilization, namely \emph{ideal stabilization}~\cite{NT13} and \emph{monotonic stabilization}~\cite{YT10}.
-Ideally stabilizing protocols~\cite{NT13} address two drawbacks of self-stabilizing protocols, namely exhibiting unpredictable behavior during recovery and poor compositional properties.
-In order to keep the specification as implicit as possible, the input \ltl formula may include a set of uninterpreted predicates.
+Ideally stabilizing protocols address two drawbacks of self-stabilizing protocols, namely exhibiting unpredictable behavior during recovery and poor compositional properties.
+In order to keep the specification as abstract as possible, the input \ltl formula may include a set of uninterpreted predicates.
 In designing ideal-stabilizing systems, the transition relation of the system and interpretation function of uninterpreted predicates must be found such that the specification is satisfied in every state.

 Monotonic stabilization~\cite{YT10} relates to the behavior of a self-stabilizing system during stabilization, as it mandates a participating processor to change its output at most once after a transient fault occurs.
-So, a legitimate state is reached after at most one output change at every node.
+So, a legitimate state is reached after at most one output change at every process.
 Intuitively, monotonic stabilization prevents unnecessary oscillations during stabilization, and guarantees recovery in a monotonic way (the system always moves closer to a legitimate state).
 Generic approaches to monotonic stabilization~\cite{YT10} require huge memory and time resources as the monotonic stabilization layer is added to an existing protocol.
 Finding specific monotonically stabilizing protocols that are memory and time efficient is notoriously difficult, yet highly appealing.
 These difficulties further motivate the need for developing methods that can automatically synthesize distributed self-, ideal-, and monotonic-stabilizing protocols.